rss2025-9/final_challenge2025/README.md

 Vector has disassembled the shrink ray into two parts and hidden them in separate locations-you’ll need to visit both!
 Not only that, but to throw off any would-be thieves, he has scattered decoy parts at each site.
 This means that at each location, you'll need to stop and carefully inspect the parts to find the real components needed to assemble the shrink ray and escape.

-You’ll earn 30 points for reaching each location, and uou’ll earn 20 points for correctly identifying and picking up each part.
-If you return to your starting point after pulling off the heist, you’ll receive a bonus 20 points.
-There will be plenty of obstacles along the way, so plan carefully!
+For each location, you’ll earn 30 points for reaching there, 10 points for picking up either the decoy or the shrink ray part, and 10 points for correctly identifying the shrink ray.
+If you successfully escape Vector's fortress, you’ll receive 20 points (making the maximum number of points above 100!).
+There will be plenty of obstacles along the way, so plan carefully...

-`heist_score = 20*(shrinrk_ray_part1 + shrinrk_ray_part2) + 30*(location1 + location) + 20*(L1^L2^Start)`
+`heist_score = 10*(pickup1 + pickup2 + identify1 + identify2) + 30*(loc1 + loc2) + 20*loc1*loc2*start`

-Formula for Penalities:
+Formula for Penalties:

-`penalties =  min(5 * detections, 30) + 10 * manual_assist + 10 * incorrect_parts`
+`penalties =  min(5 * detections, 30) + 10 * manual_assist`

 `detections` is the number of times you trigger Vector's security system.
 There are a couple ways that can happen:

 Security Zones: These zones are patrolled by guards (TAs walking back and forth).
-You’ll need to navigate through them without hitting the guard-otherwise, your operation might be in trouble.
+You’ll need to navigate through them without hitting the guard.
+Otherwise, your operation might be in trouble.

 Surveillance: The signal lights will help you time your movements with the fortress’s surveillance blind spots.
 Running a red light might alert Vector of your heist!